OppilaalDaniel/Qlik-CLI/README.md

 # Qlik-CLI

-This Repository include the Qlik-CLI integration with Qlik SaaS Environment
+This Repository includes the Qlik-CLI integration with the Qlik SaaS Environment

+This mainly focuses on App Backup along with Community Sheets and Restore of Backedup Applications to Shared and Managed Spaces along with the Community Sheets in the Backup folders.